gmlove/openshift-workshop/README.md

   The message means after a build finished, OpenShift will no longer trigger an aotumatic deployment.
 You can re-enable it use the command given in the message if you would like to.

-- rollback to specified deploy
+  > You can also rollback to a specified deployment with the following comman:
+  >

-  `oc rollout undo dc/nodejs-ex --to-revision=1` or `oc rollback nodejs-ex --to-version=1`
+  > `oc rollout undo dc/nodejs-ex --to-revision=1` or `oc rollback nodejs-ex --to-version=1`

 ### Scale up/down
 - scale manually